rvweeren/lofar-highres-widefield/README.md

 genericpipeline.py <step>.parset
 ```

+It is mainly designed to work under the GRID_LRT package.
+This means parallelization is handled on a higher level, i.e. when a job runs on individual subbands, as many jobs as subbands will/should be submitted, running the parsets on that.

+Durations are measured on the Spider cluster.
+This has approximately 15 nodes of 32 cores and NVMe SSDs capable of 6 GB/s read/write as local scratch.

 Steps in the pipeline are:

 1. Subtract the 6" LoTSS map from the input data.
+This can operate on the whole bandwidth at once.
+Duration: <~24 hours
 2. Find DDE calibrator candidates from the LoTSS catalog and split them out.
 These are sources brighter than 10 mJy/beam peak flux.
+This operates on the 10SB blocks individually.
+Duration: ~29 hours on NVMe SSDs, 24 simultaneous 8 core jobs.
 3. Collect all SB per source and selfcal on the DDE calibrator candidates.
+This operates on the full bandwidth of each calibrator individually.
+Duration: 6 hours, 162 jobs.

 Requirements